Background blur

 Episode Summary

-• Flow experiences shape our sense of self and create lasting positive change.
+• Flow experiences shape our sense of self, integrating new skills and perspectives, contributing to personal growth and differentiation.

-• Flow helps individuals cope with adversity and find meaning in life.
+• Flow builds resilience, enabling individuals to navigate adversity and find purpose even in difficult circumstances.

 📝In-Depth Guide